-- 1st: beginning of the year (between second week of July and first day of school)
+- 1st: beginning of the year (between July 1 - first day of school)

-- 2nd: three months later (around month of December)
+- 2nd: three months after first run (between October - December)

-- 3rd: six months after first run (around month of March)
+- 3rd: six months after first run (between January - March)

 - 4th: between March 15 and April 1 (for CEP proxy report)